LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/advanced-features.md

 Third-Party bots leverage the LivePerson Visit Information API to collect the engagement attributes.
 Further information Visit Information API can be found [here](visit-information-api-visit-information.html).
 Moreover, Engagement attributes are not updated throughout the life cycle of a conversation and only passed along with each message request.
-For DialogFlow V2 these engagement attributes are added to the property `lpSdes` that is sub-property of the `payload` (more information about `payload` parameter can be found [here](https://googleapis.dev/nodejs/dialogflow/latest/google.cloud.dialogflow.v2.html#.QueryParameters)).
+For DialogFlow ES, these engagement attributes are added to the property `lpSdes` that is sub-property of the `payload` (more information about `payload` parameter can be found [here](https://googleapis.dev/nodejs/dialogflow/latest/google.cloud.dialogflow.v2.html#.QueryParameters)).
 An example of the request body can be seen below: